 Returning to the lack of mapping feature in Voyager device.

 Theoretically, having a real map could be helpful in specific situations let’s say if you get hopelessly lost in woods or losing the right direction in the middle of the borderless ice field.
-In reality, almost everyone has a smartphone in his inner pocket, so one or twice a day take a look at phone’s GPS map, not a big deal.
+In reality, almost everyone has a smartphone in his inner pocket, so one or twice a day take a look at the phone’s GPS map, not a big deal.
 Yes, but adding at least basic Topo map on the unit’s hard drive might not have such a bad idea.